Chinese Car Brands

 Singulato Logo

-The Singulato brand is owned by Zhiche Youxing Technology, which is part of Chi Che-hung Technology.
+Zhiche Youxing Technology, part of Chi Che-hung Technology, owns the Singulato brand.
 Singulato’s products embody the automaker’s main goal of creating cars that run on electric power and are equipped with intelligent systems.
-To stay ahead of the competition in everything, the company is investing in new technologies.
+The company is investing in new technologies to stay ahead of the competition in everything.

 Ranz